 This blog post is based off of our experience shipping Greyhound for the past 5 years from terminals mostly in Ohio and Tennessee.
-I want it to be known that we have a lot of respect for the employees of Greyhound and even greater respect for those employees that remain employees for more than a few weeks.
+I want it to be known that we have respect for the employees of Greyhound and even greater respect for those employees that remain employees for more than a few weeks.
 In order to be a long term Greyhound employee you have to have a thick skin, can't take anything personally, need an amazing sense of humor plus an enormous amount of patience.
 Hats off to the ones that can stick it out knowing they will be cussed out and treated like crap pretty much every single day by people who are rude and more often than not under the influence of something.

 With that said, the first couple years of shipping Greyhound out of Ohio was fairly painless for us as we had a great relationship with the woman that worked the package counter at our local Greyhound terminal.
 She knew why we were there, she was on top of things and was great to us.
 Then she left.
 The manager at that terminal was an amazing woman as well....and then she left.
 Greyhound was bought out during this time period and a lot of changes happened, none for the better.